Puck, Poland: World War II

 Puck was bombed by Nazi Germany at 5.20 a.m.
 Polish time on Friday September 1, known thereafter as Grey Friday, the first day of the invasion of Poland, which started World War II.
 Luftwaffe bombers dropped a projectile on the town, which also had an airbase for the Naval Air Squadron and dealt significant damage to the Polish air force units stationed there.

 During the subsequent German occupation of Poland, many Poles from the region, including officials, merchants, directors, teachers, judges, priests, notaries, railwaymen, pharmacists, blacksmiths, technicians, postmen and farmers, were imprisoned in Puck and afterwards murdered in the Piaśnica massacre as part of the Intelligenzaktion.
 In November 1939, the SS expelled Polish families, which were either murdered in the massacres or deported to Nazi concentration camps.
 Polish students from local high schools were also massacred in Piaśnica.

 In the building of the local brewery in 1940, the Germans created a transit camp in which the racial selection of the expelled Polish inhabitants of the region was carried out.
 Those considered to be "racially valuable" were deported to Germanisation camps and labor camps in Germany, and the rest were expelled to the General Government.
 Poles expelled from Gmina Dziemiany were used as forced labour in the local factory.
-The Germans operated a branch of the Stutthof concentration camp in Puck from 1941 to 1944.
+The German Nazi administration operated a branch of the Stutthof concentration camp in Puck from 1941 to 1944.
 In 1945, after the war, Puck was restored to Poland.